web3se-lab/web3-sekit/README.md

 ### Models

-🤖 Acces **SmartIntentNN V1.0** models: [https://gitlab.com/web3se/smartintent/-/releases](https://gitlab.com/web3se/smartintent/-/releases)
+🤖 Acces **SmartIntentNN V1.0** models: <https://github.com/web3se-lab/web3-sekit-vue/releases/tag/V1>

-Download the models, then copy/move them to `/tf/models/v1/`.
+-   Download `v1.zip`, then unzip and move them to `/tf/models/v1/`.

-- For **Universal Sentence Encoder**, download from: [https://tfhub.dev/google/universal-sentence-encoder/4](https://tfhub.dev/google/universal-sentence-encoder/4), move it to `/tf/models/` and rename the dir as `universal-sentence-encoder`. ⬇️
+-   For **Universal Sentence Encoder**, download <https://tfhub.dev/google/universal-sentence-encoder/4>, then move it to `/tf/models/` and rename the dir as `universal-sentence-encoder`.
-- For intent highlight **K-means model**, move it to `/tf/models/kmeans-model.json`.
+-   For **K-means intent highlight model**, download `kmeans-model.json`, then move it to `/tf/models/kmeans-model.json`.
-- For **mymodel-\*.zip**, unzip them and then move to the directories of corresponding filename, e.g., `use-lstm.zip` corresponds to `/tf/models/v1/use-lstm/`.

 The structure of directory should be like the following figure: